byui-cse/cse450-course/source/course/syllabus.md

 Students who elect to continue with the course will be assigned to permanent teams for the remainder of the semester.

-### Modules 02 - 07
+### Modules 02 - 06

-Modules 02 - 07 use case studies to help students learn to understand and apply a variety of machine learning techniques.
-Each module will follow this pattern:
+Modules 02 - 06 use case studies to help students learn to understand and apply a variety of machine learning techniques.

-#### Day 1 (Wednesday)
- We'll introduce the module's topic, and discuss an introductory case study related to it.

-#### Day 2 (Friday)
-Students will complete the module reading assignment before coming to class.

-In class, each student will complete a timed, individual readiness assessment (iRAT).

-After the individual assessment, teams will work together to complete an identical team readiness assessment (tRAT).

-After the readiness assessments, the instructor will introduce the module's `Minor Case Study` assignment.

-Students will spend any remaining time on Day 2 evaluating this case study, and making decisions about the questions posed.

-#### Day 3 (Monday)
-During the first part of the class, teams will be asked to answer questions about the case study they've been given in an interactive format.

-We'll then introduce the module's `Major Case Study`.

-!!!note "Minor Case Study Reflection"

-	In order to receive credit for the Minor Case Study, *each* student must submit a personal Minor Case Study Reflection by Tuesday at midnight.

-#### Days 4 and 5 (Wednesday and Friday)
-Teams will have until *Saturday at midnight* to perform any necessary data preprocessing, analysis, modeling, and visualizations related to the `Major Case Study`.

-Each case study will include a formal Executive Summary Report template to guide them through this process.

-Students are required to meet in class to help coordinate this work, but are also expected to do significant work outside of class on this assignment.

-Students must submit their Executive Summary Report (one per team) by Saturday at midnight.

-#### Day 6 (Monday)
-Each team will present and defend their `Major Case Study` report to the rest of the class.

-This presentation will form a major part of the Instructor's evaluation for the `Major Case Study`.

-!!!note "Major Case Study Reflection"

-	In order to receive credit for a case study, *each* student must submit a personal Major Case Study Reflection by Monday at midnight.

-	One of the questions in the reflection will ask you to assess your team's performance on the case study.
-Another will ask you to assess your personal performance on the case study.

-	Your personal grade for the major case study will be calculated as:

-	    75% of Team + 25% of Individual ± Instructor's Evaluation
+Each module lasts approximately two weeks and follows a case-study format.
+Each case study is designed to provide students with a real world backdrop to learn and apply machine learning tools.

+Students will work in groups to create a report designed to answer the questions posed by the case study.
+Students will then present their work to the class, and reflect on their own and their teammates performance and contributions.

 ## Grading